NotifyMeHQ/hipchat/README.md

-# NotifyMe HipChat
+# NotifyMe Hipchat

-A HipChat gateway for NotifyMe.
+A Hipchat gateway for NotifyMe.

 ## Todo